-Leading Scorer: Jonathan Osorio, Luke Singh, Richie Laryea, Marco Delgado, Jozy Altidore, Michael Bradley, Jacob Shaffelburg (1)
+Leading Scorer: Jonathan Osorio, Luke Singh, Richie Laryea, Marco Delgado (1)

 How Toronto FC play:

 Former New York Red Bulls boss Chris Armas is in his first year at the helm in Toronto and has wasted no time implementing some of his principles and tactics with his new squad.
-That being said, Toronto FC still has the lasting impact of former coach and current LA Galaxy boss Greg Vanney lurking in the team’s play.
-Crew head coach Caleb Porter commented that he sees a “mixture of both” head coaches in the current TFC side.
-More specifically, he mentioned the possession and positional play of Vanney, as well as the pressing and defensive intensity of Armas.
+That being said, Toronto still has the lasting impact of former coach and current LA Galaxy boss Greg Vanney lurking in their play.
+Crew head coach Caleb Porter commented that he sees a “mixture of both” bosses in the current TFC side.
+More specifically, he mentioned the possession and positional play of Greg Vanney, as well as the pressing and defensive intensity of Chris Armas.

 Toronto has played a few different ways thus far in 2021 and has different philosophies on both sides of the ball.
-Defensively, TFC is a very high-pressing and energetic team, which is the style that Armas has employed extensively this far in his coaching career.
-Toronto will likely look to press high up the field and win the ball in the Columbus half, shortening thei distance to goal.
+Defensively, TFC is a very high-pressing and energetic team, which is the style that Armas employed extensively in his coaching career.
+Toronto will likely look to press high up the field and win the ball in the Columbus half, shortening their distance to goal.